-How Create A Culture That Attracts Great Talent
+How To Create A Culture That Attracts Great Talent

-If you aren't 100% confident that your company culture is helping you recruit great talent, it's time to make a change.
+If you aren't 100% confident that your company culture is helping you recruit great talent, it's time to make a change to your culture and potentially your recruitment sources.
 Organizational culture goes far beyond just bringing in the best recruits.
 It can change how effective your company is.

 Look at the companies who have reputations for great cultures: companies like Zappos, Warby Parker, Southwest Airlines, and REI.
 These are highly successful companies, and many people attribute that success to their culture.

 But what is it about those cultures that attract such high-quality talent?
 What do employees really want from their employers?
 Mercer's 2019 Global Talent Trends study provides some insight.